FeridAksahin/Algorithm-Projects/Insertion Sort/README.md

   <br>
   Our algorithm became - > n+(n-1)+(n-2)+(n-3)+(n-4)+1.
 This is actually the sum of the numbers from 1 to n.
 The formula for the sum of numbers from 1 to n comes from (n(n+1))/2 = (n²+n)/2.
   <br>
   <br> In Big O notation, the largest is taken, that is, the most dominant.
-The Big O notation of the Insertion Sort algorithm is O(n²).
-So the time complexity of Insertion Sort is worst case scenario n².
+The Big O notation of the Selective Sort algorithm is O(n²).
+So the time complexity of Selective Sort is worst case scenario n².
   n = 6. <br>
   From (6.(6+1))/2 it will be O(6²).